 A will typically names an individual whom the testator – the creator of the will – prefers to handle their estate when they pass away.
 This individual, called the executor or personal representative, is responsible for ensuring that the deceased’s wishes are carried out while adhering to Georgia’s probate laws.

 The personal representative is responsible for filing the testator’s will with the probate court and for handling the administration of probate.
 Even in cases where there are no challenges to the will, as long as the testator owned assets personally, Georgia laws require the filing of the will for the distribution of assets to begin.
+The experienced Atlanta probate lawyers at Trace Brooks Law can provide compassionate legal representation to handle the probate process effectively.

 To schedule a consultation, call us today at (404) 492-9559.